sirkon/mad/README.md

 * It is possible to control fragment order in Markdown files (define your `mad.Decodable` type and write down desired decoding order manually)
 * It is possible to use header as a source of information, fulfilling fields with data from header text (define your `mad.Sufficient` type)
 * It is possible to reimplement how scalar types are treated (define your own `mad.Unmarshaler` type)
+* It is possible to match by regexp, not just by fixed name.
+Usually `mad .Sufficient` is used in these cases as a field value type
+* It is possible to match against several syntax types, for instance, use `syntax=python perl` to match against perl or python fenced code block

 see at the harder example [here](HARD.md)